intel/FlexRAN-FEC-SDK-Modules/Readme.md

 The software dependencies include:

-Intel® C compiler (ICC) or Intel® One API Compiler (ICX) CMake minimum version 2.8.12
+Intel® One API Compiler (ICX)
+CMake minimum version 2.8.12
 Intel® Integrated Performance Primitives (IPP) 18.0 Intel® Math Kernel Library (Intel® MKL) 18.0 gtest Google Test 1.7.0 (required to run the verification and compute performance tests)

-There are community versions of the Intel® ICC and Intel® ICX compilers please refer to: https://docs.o-ran-sc.org/projects/o-ran-sc-o-du-phy/en/latest/build_prerequisite.html#download-and-install-oneapi for the instructions on how to download the compilers.
+The information on how to get the community version of the Intel® ICX compiler is available at: https://docs.o-ran-sc.org/projects/o-ran-sc-o-du-phy/en/latest/build_prerequisite.html#download-and-install-oneapi for the instructions on how to download the compilers.